A complete platform to view on-chain data, learn Ordinals, create optimized files, and inscribe Bitcoin-native artifacts — all in one place.

-Browse live inscriptions and open content through your own proxy routes.
+Browse live on-chain content and open inscriptions instantly through optimized proxy routes.

-Prepare inscription-ready files with creator, compression, pixel, and 3D tooling.
+Prepare inscription-ready files with compression, pixel tools, and 3D asset builders.

 Bitcoin Ordinals is a protocol for inscribing data — images, text, video, code — directly onto individual satoshis (the smallest unit of Bitcoin).
 Each inscription becomes a permanent, immutable digital artifact stored entirely on the Bitcoin blockchain.